 Ingredients

 - Olive oil and lemon juice.
-Both are used to tenderize and are added to help lock in moisture.
+Both are used to tenderize and are added to help lock in moisture and keep the spice rub from falling off.

 See the recipe card below for the remaining ingredients and quantities.